awsdocs/aws-lambda-developer-guide/doc_source/with-s3-example-upload-deployment-pkg.md

 **To test the Lambda function \(AWS CLI\)**

-1. Save the following Amazon S3 sample event data in a file and save it as `input.txt`\.
+1. Save the following Amazon S3 sample event data in a file and save it as `inputFile.txt`\.
 You need to update the JSON by providing your *sourcebucket* name and a \.jpg object key\.

    ```
    {